-It tends to get very cold during the nights but you can still find plenty of things to do during the day when the weather is warm and pleasant.
+It tends to get very cold during the nights but you can still find plenty of things to do during the day as the Hungary weather in winter is warm and pleasant.

 After all, if someone goes on a vacation, the last thing they want is to be trapped behind doors missing out on all the fun this place has to offer.

 - Miskolctapolca: The Best Salt Water For Your Bodies

 - Eger Region: A Land For Wine Lovers

 - Aggtelek Karst: Home To Numerous Mysterious Caves